radoslawbilke/radoslawlagan/README.md

 ## Hello 🙂

 I am a passionate Frontend Developer.
-I am currently learning and working with Vue.js and Nuxt.js.

-All projects that are here were coded by myself.
+All the projects that are here were coded by myself.

 ## Best Projects 💻